-The Penn State Department of Architecture and H. Campbell and Eleanor R. Stuckeman School of Architecture & Landscape Architecture hosts an Architecture/Landscape Architecture Summer Camp for high school students every July.
+The Penn State Department of Architecture and H. Campbell and Eleanor R. Stuckeman School of Architecture and Landscape Architecture hosts an Architecture/Landscape Architecture Summer Camp for high school students every July at the University Park campus.
 The program provides campers the opportunity to utilize the impressive facilities of the Stuckeman Family Building and be mentored by faculty, alumni and experienced graduate and undergraduate students.

 The Penn State Architecture/Landscape Architecture Summer Camp is an outreach service of the College of Arts and Architecture.